MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/client-side-caching-command-line-options-v1dot1.md

 This article provides information about the features and functions that are available in the offline file management tool CSCCMD 1.1.

-_Original product version:_ &nbsp; Windows 10 – all editions, Windows Server 2012 R2
+_Original product version:_ &nbsp;Windows 10 – all editions, Windows Server 2012 R2
-_Original KB number:_ &nbsp; 884739
+_Original KB number:_ &nbsp;884739

 ## Introduction